Chatham Anglers: The 2010s and the end of the Schiffner era

 The Anglers qualified for postseason play in seven of ten years in the 2010s, but remained in a championship drought for a second consecutive decade.
 The 2011 Anglers featured future major league all-star and National League MVP Kris Bryant and CCBL Home Run Derby champ Richie Shaffer.
 In 2013, the Anglers finished in first place atop the East Division, and starred the CCBL's Outstanding Pitcher, Lukas Schiraldi, and all-star infielder J. D. Davis, who took home All-Star Game MVP honors for the East Division for his double and three-run homer in the East's 9–4 victory.

 Chatham boasted the CCBL's Outstanding New England Player in consecutive seasons in 2013 and 2014.
 West Haven, Connecticut's Tommy Lawrence of the University of Maine took home the honors in 2013 after a stellar season in the Chatham bullpen.
 Lawrence posted a 3–0 record with a 1.58 ERA, striking out 23 and walking just a single batter in 28 1/3 innings.
 The following summer, it was Lexington, Massachusetts native and Boston College slugger Chris Shaw.
 Shaw clubbed seven dingers to lead the league for Chatham in 2014, and finished second in the league with 31 RBIs.

 Manager John Schiffner stepped down after the 2017 season, having held the post for a league record 25 summers.
 In 2018, first-year skipper Tom Holliday led the Anglers to the league championship series, where they were downed by Wareham.
 Holliday's club finished first in the East Division in 2019, but was bounced from the playoffs by Harwich.

 The 2020s

 The 2020 CCBL season was cancelled due to the coronavirus pandemic.
+Chatham missed the playoffs in each season from 2021 to 2023, marking the first time since the league moved to an eight-team playoff format that the Anglers failed to qualify for the postseason in three consecutive seasons.
+Chatham slugger Lyle Miller-Green claimed the league's annual All-Star Home Run Derby title in 2022.

+The 2023 and 2024 seasons were marked by managerial instability, as Holliday resigned midway through the 2023 season, and was temporarily replaced by assistant coach Marty Lees, who then stepped down and was replaced for the remainder of the season by assistant coach Todd Shelton.
+Again in 2024, first-year skipper Jeremy Sheetinger resigned mid-season, and pitching coach Eric Beattie, a CCBL Hall of Fame pitcher with Bourne and former manager of Hyannis, finished the season as Chatham’s interim manager.
+Former major leaguer and Chatham pitching coach Dennis Cook took over managerial duties in 2025.